iamazadi/Porta.jl/docs/src/reactionwheelunicycle.md

 }
 ```

--
-When the reaction wheel unicycle falls over, the roll and pitch angles of the chassis with respect to the pivot point exeed ten degrees.
-The geared motors produce high torques in stall mode after their failure to prevent the fall from happening.
-It makes sense to disable the actuators to save energy resources and reduce physical shocks to the motor gearboxes.
+When the reaction wheel unicycle falls over, the roll and pitch angles of the chassis with respect to the pivot point exceed ten degrees.
+It makes sense to disable the actuators after a fall has been detected to both save energy and minimize physical shock to gearboxes.
 The lower and upper bounds on the roll and pitch angles are combined using the logical "or" operator `||` with the episode counter so that the model stops running after the maximum number of interactions with the environment, the total steps in an episode.
-A fall or a certain number of interactions, whichever comes first, causes the model to deactivate.
-In order to make the robot live longer and consume less power, three conditions must be met, or else the model is deactivated and the green light on the NUCLEOF401RE turns on to signify that the controller is no longer active.
-The user has four options in whenever the green LED lights up:
+A fall or a certain number of interactions, whichever comes first, must cause the model to deactivate on its own.
+When the model is deactivated, the green light on the NUCLEOF401RE turns on to signify that the controller is no longer active.
+The user has four options whenever the green LED lights up:

 1. Pick the robot up and make it stand upright, before pushing the blue push button to run again.

 2. Switch the power button on the chassis to condition zero, in order to power off the robot.

 3. Connect to the robot WiFi network and execute the following command in the terminal for printing the logs.
-Print uart6 serial messages by executing: `nc 192.168.4.1 10000`
+Print `uart6` serial messages by executing: `nc 192.168.4.1 10000`

-4. Activate the Porta.jl environment in a Julia REPL and run the linked script for visualizing the logs: [Unicycle](https://github.com/iamazadi/Porta.jl/blob/master/models/unicycle.jl)
+4. Activate the Porta.jl environment in a Julia REPL and then run the linked script for visualizing the logs: [Unicycle](https://github.com/iamazadi/Porta.jl/blob/master/models/unicycle.jl)

-The controller stops spinning and stays that way, unless one of the above are performed by the user.
+Since the robot is portable and has a feedback loop related to the motion of its body, violating the safety angle bounds does not immediately disable the model.
+Instead, the `outOfBoundsCounter` is incremented every time the safety conditions are violated and is decremented otherwise.
+Then the model is deactivated if the out of bounds counter is greater than `maxOutOfBounds`.
+This approach reduces the probability that a discontinous state estimation is able to trigger deactivation.

 ```c
 if (fabs(model.imu1.roll) > model.rollSafetyAngle || fabs(model.imu1.pitch) > model.pitchSafetyAngle || model.j > model.maxEpisodeLength)